🔀 Coming Soon to Linkilo — The Redirection Manager

 Why this matters

 Other plugins create the redirect, then leave you alone.
 Your own internal links still point to the old URL, creating chains that slow your pages and dilute SEO.
-Linkilo is the only redirect manager that closes the loop — scan, choose how to fix, apply, undo if needed.
+Linkilo is the only redirect manager that closes the loop — scan, choose how to fix, apply, undo if needed — and now an Autopilot that does the 404 cleanup for you.

 Who it’s for